Prepping your submission & using the database | Leonardo/ISAST

 How to Use the Database for Your Research

-The LABS database can be used as a research tool while people are doing their thesis work by using the keyword function to locate projects being done by other people.
+The LGA database can be used as a research tool while people are doing their thesis work by using the keyword function to locate projects being done by other people.
 The database also includes the emails of the authors so these people can be contacted to begin a dialogue or to ask questions.

 Often people feel isolated after graduation.
 The database can be used by graduates wishing to create a community of people engaged in similar work.
 Again, by using the keyword function anyone can create a node of people from around the world who will enjoy and benefit from online conversations about ideas related to their practice.
 These forums can also be a platform for people to share their work with one another and ultimately, these nodes can manifest themselves in exhibitions, publications, symposia, etc. The database also includes the emails of thesis advisors and so they can be invited to join a node as well.
 The above are some suggestions for how to use the database after graduation.
 I’m sure you can imagine other possibilities as well.